edgio-docs/edgio-docs/src/pages/guides/app_security/access_rules.md

 <Callout type="tip">

-  The recommended approach for setting up geoblocking is to create a blacklist for Country, Country Subdivision, or both.
+  The recommended approach for setting up geoblocking is to create a blacklist for Country or Country Subdivision.

 </Callout>